 In some situations, you may owe additional money because of your income or when you enrolled in Part D. Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or, because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage.
 "Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
-For members of group sponsored plans, the Part D late enrollment penalty is usually added to the premium charged to the group, unless you are normally billed directly by your plan.
+If applicable to you, you will be billed directly by your plan.

-- If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
-Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you think that you may have a late enrollment penalty, you may want to contact your group sponsor or Member Services to find out what you will have to pay toward the penalty.
+- If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
+Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you think that you may have a late enrollment penalty, you may want to contact Member Services to find out what you will have to pay toward the penalty.
 Phone numbers are printed on the back cover of this booklet. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from your plan.